 Weight loss surgery can be a very effective way of losing weight and putting type 2 diabetes into remission.
+It involves bypassing or reducing the size of your stomach — so you feel fuller sooner and eat less.
 This type of surgery is known as bariatric surgery or metabolic surgery.

 Bariatric surgery and diabetes

-Research has shown people’s blood sugar levels dropping to below the diabetes range soon after surgery, even when they have lost no weight.
+Research has shown people’s blood sugar levels dropping to below the diabetes range soon after surgery, even when they haven’t lost weight.
 Because of this, most people who have bariatric surgery have their diabetes medications stopped soon afterwards.

 Bariatric surgery changes the way the digestive system works, in ways that are beneficial for people with type 2 diabetes.
 It can: